Resurgence and self-completion in renormalized gauge theories: Renormalized two-point function

 Define $\mu_0^2=-q^2$ and $L=\log(\mu_0^2/\mu^2)$.
-Perturbative renormalization, within dimensional regularization, expresses $\Pi$ in powers of $L$, whose coefficients are powers of $\alpha$.
+Within dimensional regularization, Perturbative renormalization expresses $\Pi$ in powers of $L$, whose coefficients are powers of $\alpha$.
 The latter is the all-loops correction to the tree-level propagator (or two-point function).
-Therefore, a generic expression for $\Pi$, or a scale expansion, can be written~\cite{vanBaalen:2008tc,vanBaalen:2009hu,Klaczynski:2013fca}
+Therefore, a generic expression for $\Pi$, or a scale expansion, can be written~\cite{KreimerYeats2006,Yeats2008,KreimerYeats2008,Kreimer2008,vanBaalen:2008tc,vanBaalen:2009hu,Klaczynski:2013fca}

+where the $\gamma_k$ have contributions of lowest order $\alpha^k$.
 Notice that the finite part, i.e., the piece proportional to $L^0$, can be normalized to one order by order in perturbation theory.
 The Eq.~\eqref{Green2} obeys to the RGE~\cite{PhysRevD.2.1541,Symanzik:1973pp} which, in the massless limit, can be rewritten for the expression~\eqref{PT_ren} as

 Which is equivalent to an infinite system of ordinary differential equations:

 where the prime denotes derivation for $\alpha$ and $k=2,3,... , \infty$.